10 States Most Dependent on the Federal Government

 - Federal Employees Per Capita: 8.67

 Along with its neighbors Louisiana and Alabama, Mississippi is heavily assisted with federal dollars.
-So much so, that WalletHub’s calculations place them at the top of the list for the most dependent on Washington for subsistence.
+So much so that WalletHub’s calculations place them at the top of the list for the most dependent on Washington for subsistence.
 Mississippi suffers from some serious socio-economic issues, including having the highest poverty rate and one of the lowest income rates in the country.

-These are issues that have plagued the state for a long time, and there doesn’t appear to be any hope for change in the near future.
+These are problems that have plagued the state for a long time, and there doesn’t appear to be any hope for change in the near future.
 There are a few things that capture federal funding that add to the state’s total, including several military bases, but the major issue appears to be the lack of jobs and opportunity suffered by the state’s citizens.

 WalletHub takes the three following metrics into account to develop their methodology, and assigns a specific weight as such to develop their rankings:

 - “Return on Taxes Paid to the Federal Government – Weight: 1

 (Federal Funding in $ / Federal Income Taxes in $) This metric illustrates how many dollars in federal funding state taxpayers receive for every one dollar in federal income taxes they pay.
 We have excluded from the Federal Funding the Loans/Guarantees component because it does not represent permanent transfers from the Federal Government to a state.

 - Federal Funding as a Percentage of State Revenue – Weight: 1

 (Federal Funding in $ / State Revenue in $) * 100 This metric shows how much of a state’s annual revenue, and theoretically its spending, is provided by the federal government.
 Without this money, revenue would have to be found elsewhere – perhaps via tax hikes – or else key state services would suffer.

 - Number of Federal Employees Per Capita – Weight: 0.5